cbisiere/tiny-prolog2/README.md

 ## What?

-This is a simple Prolog interpreter, for Linux, macOS, and Windows.
+This is a simple Prolog II interpreter, for Linux, macOS, and Windows.
 It compiles under Turbo Pascal 4 and Free Pascal.

-Regarding syntax, it (almost fully) handles the following flavours of the language: Prolog II (version 1 and version 2), Prolog II+ and Prolog Edinburgh.
+Regarding syntax, it (almost fully) supports the following flavours of the language: Prolog II (version 1 and version 2), Prolog II+ and Prolog Edinburgh.

+Regarding predefined predicates, it covers (almost) all the predicates defined in Prolog II, plus a subset of the PrologII+ (Marseille and Edinburgh) predicates.

 This whole programme started as an academic exercice, without any consideration for efficiency.
 In particular, memory consumption is high.
 Nonetheless, the interpreter is able to solve the "send more money" classical exercice in a low-end computer.